 your personal statement should be equally strong, balanced with a clear and confident message as to your interests, experience, and goals.

-you will be competing with a pool of candidates who generally hold high GRE and GPA scores.
+you will be competing with a pool of candidates.
 We look for strong quantitative skills in our applicants.
 But we know that scores and grades alone do not give a full picture of an applicant’s qualifications.
 Very supportive letters of recommendation and a strong statement can compensate for other factors.

 Do you have a minimum score requirement?
 There is no minimum score requirement for admission.
 High scores do not guarantee admission, just as lower scores do not render applicants ineligible.